-- (a) The siting of car parking must be integrated into the design of the development ensuring the building façade is the dominant streetscape element. - (b) A maximum of one 2-way vehicular access point per individual development is to be provided. - (c) Car park access is to be provided from secondary streets or lanes. - (d) The safety of pedestrian entry and circulation is not to be compromised by the location of driveways and car park access. - (e) The provision of basement parking must not result in non-compliance with the deep soil zone controls in Part C3.9 Landscaping.
+- (a) The siting of car parking must be integrated into the design of the development ensuring the building façade is the dominant streetscape element. - (b) The car park entry is to be secondary to pedestrian building entry. - (c) A maximum of one 2-way vehicular access point per individual development is to be provided. - (d) Car park access is to be provided from secondary streets or lanes. - (e) The safety of pedestrian entry and circulation is not to be compromised by the location of driveways and car park access. - (f) The provision of basement parking must not result in non-compliance with the deep soil zone controls in Part C3.9 Landscaping.